Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 One thing worth double-checking is that you're getting the correct amount of movement out of your rotary axis.
 You can do this by simply jogging the A-axis by 360 degrees to see if it makes one full rotation.

 If this doesn't happen, then your steps/mm machine setting might be set incorrectly.
-You can find this in the Firmware tool under "A=axis travel resolution" also known as $103, and for the Vortex rotary this value should be `79.01234568`.
+You can find this in the Firmware tool under "A-axis travel resolution" also known as $103, and for the Vortex rotary this value should be `79.01234568`.
 If you're not using the Vortex, then there's some [other troubleshooting here](https://resources.sienci.com/view/vx-troubleshooting/#rotation-is-incorrect).

 ## Routing